Australian two-dollar coin: Design

-The initials of its designer, Horst Hahne, were removed from the design from 1990 onwards.
-1988 and 1989 are the only year dated two dollars with the initials.
-In spite of this, there are many false claims on the internet that coins with initials are worth up to $10,000.
+Coins produced in 1988 and 1989 bear the initials of its designer, Horst Hahne, but they were removed from the design from 1990 onwards.

 All two-dollar coins have been struck at the Royal Australian Mint in Canberra.
 160.9 million coins were minted in the first year of issue.
-It has been issued in all years since except 1991, with an average mintage of 22 million coins per annum from 1989 to 2008.
+It has been issued in all years since except 1991 and 2023, with an average mintage of 22 million coins per annum from 1989 to 2008.

 In 2012, the Australian mint released the first ever different designed two-dollar coin.
 It features a poppy flower, with the words Lest we Forget and Remembrance Day in the background of the coin.
 There had been no commemorative designs for this issue, until the 2012 Remembrance coin was minted.
 Along with the 2012 Remembrance coin was a coin with the same text and image but the centre poppy was red with a black centre.
 It was therefore the first coloured circulating coin in Australia.

 On 21 June 2013, a third commemorative two-dollar coin was launched by the Royal Australian Mint.
 This coin, commemorating the 60th anniversary of the coronation of Queen Elizabeth II, featured a purple circle bordering St Edward's Crown.

 As a part of the 100 years of Anzac Day a coin programme launched by the Royal Australian Mint, two separate coloured coins were released.
 The first was released in 2014, it featured two green circles in the middle of the coin and a dove in the centre.
 The word Remembrance was stretched across the top of the coin.
 In 2015, the fourth circulating coloured coin in Australia was released.
 It includes red stripes much like the 2013 Queen Coronation coin.
 It also features five crosses amongst poppies and the words Lest we Forget in the centre.
 A fifth coin was also released in 2015.
-It is sunset orange and it features a sun in the centre with birds and the Flanders Field poem in the background.
+It is sunset orange and it features a sun in the centre with birds and the In Flanders Field poem in the background.

 In 2016 a commemorative coin was issued for the Rio Olympic Games.
-Five Coins were issued for circulation via Woolworths and were made available in packs of the 5 coins on 27 July 2016.
+Five coins were issued for circulation via Woolworths and were made available in packs of the 5 coins on 27 July 2016.
 A Paralympic Games coin was issued on 22 August 2016.

-When the coin was introduced there were complaints that the coin was too small for its value and was easily lost, or counterfeited by placing two 5-cent pieces together and colouring them gold.
+The size of the $2 coin was decided after much consideration of the most appropriate size and thickness, as well as security considerations (that could not be imitated by previously-existing coins such as the 5c).
 However, with an uninterrupted milling on the 5-cent, and the 2 dollars having 5 grooves in 4 lots separated by 7 mm length of the side, identification is easy.
 It has the same size and milling as the 10 Swedish kronor.

 Its smaller size in comparison to the $1 coin can lead to confusion for visitors from outside Australia.